 Can You Squish a Bed Bug?

 Yes.
-It’s very easy to squish these bugs.
+It’s effortless to squish these bugs.
 You can squish them with your shoe or by hammering something against the bed bugs.

 The most crucial thing in this process is to save your carpet or bedding from bed bugs stains.

-These bugs are easy to kill, but if they feed recently, they will leave a red spot, which is due to the victim’s blood.
+These bugs are easy to kill, but if they feed recently, they will leave a red spot due to the victim’s blood.

 They leave blood marks on the floor or bedding if you squish them when they are bloated with blood.

 If you know anything about blood stains, you know that it’s difficult but not impossible to get blood out of your carpets or garments.